sheeco/lstm/README.md

 # lstm

-An LSTM-RNN network for multi-node trajectory predicting.
+An LSTM-RNN network for trajectory predicting.

 ## Dependency